 Often, the terms feral pig, feral hog and wild hog are used interchangeably to refer to any hog roaming the wild.
-Feral pigs and wild hogs are similar and, in some cases, may even be indistinguishable but they not one in the same.
+Feral pigs and wild hogs are similar and, in some cases, may even be indistinguishable but they not one and the same.
 The key difference in defining a specific one is the use of the terms “feral” and “wild,” which have two distinct meanings.

 The term “feral” applies to any animal that was once domesticated or whose ancestors were domesticated but has since been loosed into the wild and lost its sense of domestication.
 Feral pigs, often referred to ambiguously as “razorbacks” in many countries around the world regardless of the actual species of the pig, either were domestic pigs themselves or they are the descendants of domestic pigs.
 The longer a population of formerly domesticated pigs lives in the wild, the more it reverts to its original wild state.
 Yet feral pigs will only ever be able to become so wild because their genetic stock comes from centuries if not millennia of domestication and selective breeding on farms.
 Pigs of any variety are not native to North America and every hog roaming the United States is the descendant of domesticated pigs originally brought over by European explorers.